Skip to main content

 header divider

-The Grodzki Mill has a history comparable to the oldest Polish castles or temples.
-The first written mentions of the mill in this place dates back to the end of the 14th century and could have existed there much earlier.
+The first written mentions of the mill in this location date back to the end of the 14th century, although it may have existed much earlier.

-Sometimes we like to say that we are over 14 times older than Apple, and almost 4 times older than Wedel.
-This comparison is rather humorous, but it shows the great tradition we are dealing with.
+Sometimes we like to say that we are more than 14 times older than Apple and almost 4 times older than Wedel.
+This is, of course, a playful comparison, but it shows the scale of tradition we are dealing with here.

-Here are some of the most important dates in our history:
+Here are some of the most important dates from our history:

 pieczatka etykieta mlynomag